Personal Statement Examples

 The doctor used Diagnostic Interview Schedule (DIS) for children to diagnose the patient with a depressive disorder.
 DIS is a semi-structured diagnostic interview that allows doctors to assess the presence of a wide range of psychiatric disorders.
 The doctor used DIS to determine specific symptoms’ presence, chronology, duration, and associated deficiency in this case study.
 The patient responded to “no,” “somewhat,” and “yes” questions regarding her symptoms.
 The doctor determined that the patient experienced sadness, hopelessness, loss of interest, short temper, irritation, tiredness, memory loss, sleep disorders, excessive eating, and weight gain.
 The physician observed that the patient suffered from a depressive disorder that caused anxiety, fear of separation, and attention deficit.

 The doctor treated the patient with cognitive-behavioral therapy (CBT), which helps to manage depression among French adults.
-In this case, the patient attended 12 CBT sessions to acquire stress management skills and social interaction capabilities necessary for coping with high-risk situations.
+In particular, the patient attended 12 CBT sessions to acquire stress management skills and social interaction capabilities necessary for coping with high-risk situations.
 This intervention was essential in reducing interpersonal worries and intrapersonal anxiety, like anger and depression.
 The first 12 sessions were required to train the patient to use active behavior and cognitive coping methods to deal with problems.
 Thus, the doctor enhanced the intervention with eight sessions of group psychoeducation to ensure the patient obtained social support to maintain the needed temperance.

 The first four sessions were used to teach the patient about the impact of negative thoughts on mood.
 According to a case study, the patient gained adequate knowledge on overcoming dysfunctional thought patterns and increasing positive beliefs.
 The patient completed a daily log of positive and negative thoughts.
 Besides, the doctor required her to identify effective ways to challenge dysfunctional thoughts.